There are many Taoist meditation techniques that can be used to control the flow of chi.

 This chi meditation derives from Qi Gong and is a popular technique in China.
 Though there are many types of Chi meditation, most of them are similar to this one.

-1: Begin breathing in a natural way while focussing your mind on your breath moving in and out of your lower abdomen.
+- Begin breathing in a natural way while focusing your mind on your breath moving in and out of your lower abdomen.
 With your eyes open, focus on a point at eye level in front of you.
 This point should be approximately six feet away.
 Try not to move your eyes.
 Continue to focus on this point for 5 minutes.